PatrickHenson/cpp_project_base/README.md

 # cpp_project_base

-This repository contains a minimal project build environment to make it easy to start a new project without manually configuring.
+This repository contains a minimal c++ project build environment to enable quickly launching new projects.

+Google test is automatically downloaded, compiled, and linked inside this project.
+This allows for immediate unit test support, however, for a large number of projects it may make sense to link to an external google test library.

+## Requirements

+* gcc

+* CMake

-# Project Structure
+## Project Structure
 /root
 -/src
 -/test